Greater Manchester is working to clean up air pollution on local roads.

 If government approves the investment-led Clean Air Plan, there would be no charge for any vehicles to drive anywhere in Greater Manchester.

-You might have seen signs for a Clean Air Zone on our roads which currently state that the plan is ‘under review’.
 That’s because the first Clean Air Plan included plans for a Greater Manchester-wide category C charging Clean Air Zone that did not go ahead.

-That’s because the pandemic resulted in significant vehicle supply chain issues, rising vehicle prices, and a cost-of-living crisis.
+The pandemic resulted in significant vehicle supply chain issues, rising vehicle prices, and a cost-of-living crisis.
 The original Clean Air Plan was no longer the right solution.

 It would have imposed daily driving charges for some vehicles which owners may not have been able to upgrade.
 This could have risked significant financial hardship for local people, and threatened businesses and jobs.

 At the same time, it would not have met the government’s legal direction (issued before the pandemic) to tackle harmful nitrogen dioxide on local roads by 2024.
-The government withdrew its legal direction and issued a new one: To meet legal limits for nitrogen dioxide on local roads “in the shortest possible time” and by 2026 at the latest.
+The government withdrew its legal direction requiring the Greater Manchester local authorities to implement a charging category C Clean Air Zone.

 Proposed Clean Air Plan vehicle upgrade funding